openmediavault/openmediavault/deb/openmediavault/srv/salt/omv/stage/README.md

 prepare
 =======

-This stage takes care that the pillar and grains are up to date and all modules are being synced to the minions.
+This stage takes care that the pillar and grains are up-to-date and all modules are being synced to the minions.

 setup
 =====

 This stage is being run only once after the openmediavault Debian package has been installed on the system.
 It is used to set up the system to the desired requirements.

 deploy
 ======